ineiti/aztec-packages/docs/docs/developers/docs/aztec-js/how_to_connect_to_local_network.md

 ## Create a Node Client

-The sandbox is essentially a one-node network.
+The local network is essentially a one-node network.
 Just like on a real network, you need to interface with it:

 ```typescript
 const node = createAztecNodeClient("http://localhost:8080");